sensera/objectagon-core/core/src/main/java/org/objectagon/core/rest/README.md

 URL request are translated into witch protocol to use and what parameters to send.
 URL responses are message response values translated directly to json.

+## Alias

+Alias is a current solution to address a problem with not wanting to be forced to use a program to create a model/structure.
+By adding parameter *alias* equals a unique name the address in the reply will also be stored in an key/value store for aliases.
+This alias can then be used in future queries and replace the {id} address.

 ## Disposition

 This REST api is divided into several groups: